How To Resign From Current Job

 After notifying both your manager and your coworkers of your departure, begin packing personal items from your desk, locker or other primary workspace or storage area.
 Informing others first avoids confusion among team members once they notice you packing.
 Check all desk drawers and other storage spaces such as a break room to ensure you get everything you own.

 How to resign from your current job may vary for different companies.
 Some jobs require an exit interview as part of the departure process.
 Exit interviews are either conducted by your direct manager or a member of the human resources team.
 Treat it like a normal interview by dressing nicely and preparing answers in advance.
 During an exit interview, you’ll be asked about your time at the company and how it could be better.
 Keep your answers professional, and focus on the most positive aspects of the position.

 Ask Your Boss For A Letter of Reference

 During your final days on the job, ask your managers or colleagues about them being references.
 If you’re ending relationships on a positive note, individuals within your current position may accept your offer of being a reference.
 Ask politely and open the conversation with how grateful you are for the experience of working with them.
 Having a direct manager as a reference is a valuable asset to any job application, especially if it’s accompanied by a letter of recommendation.

 Be Sure To Keep In Touch

+Now that you have learn how to resign from your current job, make sure to keep in touch.
 Even if you are unable to get references, keep in touch with all of your colleagues.
 Continue networking with individuals after your departure as they may become valuable contacts later.
 You might want to work for the same company again, and having your previous manager vouch for you is a great way of earning your place back.
 Additionally, as your coworkers grow within their careers, they may have the ability to offer you better opportunities.